2raj2raj/bitcoin-educational-content/courses/eco102/en.md

 ![image](assets/en/041.webp)

-In 1845, Bastiat published his book, Cobden and the League, in Paris, with his translations accompanied by comments.
-The book opens with an introduction to the economic situation in England, as well as the history of the origin and progress of the League.
-Since 1815, protectionism has been very developed in England.
+In 1845, Bastiat published his book, "Cobden and the League," in Paris, with his translations accompanied by commentary.
+The book opens with an introduction to the economic situation in England, as well as the history of the League's origin and progress.
+Since 1815, protectionism has been well-developed in England.
 There were, in particular, laws limiting grain imports, which had very harsh consequences for the people.
 Indeed, wheat was necessary for making bread, a vital commodity at the time.
 Moreover, this system favored the aristocracy, that is, the large landowners, who derived rents from it.

 ![image](assets/en/042.webp)